 Caring for Dental Bridges

 Caring for dental bridges involves good general oral care, specialized care and regular professional cleaning.
 Combined, these habits increase bridge lifespans.
-Regular brushing with a fluoride toothpaste, such as Colgate® Cavity Protection, and flossing take care of the bridge's outside, but food can become trapped underneath where it's difficult to remove.
+Regular brushing with a toothpaste, such as Colgate® Cavity Protection, that strengthens teeth with active fluoride and fights cavities, and flossing take care of the bridge's outside, but food can become trapped underneath where it's difficult to remove.
 These particles can expose the adjacent teeth to decay.
 Dentists recommend a floss threader to carry floss under the bridge, removing the trapped food.
 The University of Rochester Medical Center also advises dental bridge cleaning by an oral health care professional every six months.

 Many patients ask, "How long do dental bridges last?"
 The answer is that the lifespan depends mostly on them and their cleaning habits.
 Dental bridges are worth the expense and time involved in fitting them, just as long as patients look after them.
 Take good care of your bridge and you may not need to think about it again for 10 years or longer.